Data Centers in Tomsk

 Power Analysis

-Average Cost Of Power: Industrial electricity rates in Tomsk are estimated between ₽3.50 and ₽5.50/kWh, as of September 2025.
-These competitive power costs, derived from a grid mix dominated by fossil fuels (~65%), can offer significant operational savings for compute-intensive deployments.
+Average Cost Of Power: Industrial electricity prices in the region are estimated between RUB 4.50–5.50/kWh as of September 2025.
+This competitive pricing reflects the country's diverse energy mix and can offer significant operational cost savings for compute-heavy workloads.

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: There are no specific tax incentives available for data center development or operation in this region.
-The standard corporate tax and VAT regulations apply without special exemptions for this industry.
+Tax Advantage For Data Centers: Russia currently offers no specific tax incentives for the development or operation of data centers.
+Businesses should plan based on the standard national corporate tax and VAT regulations.

 Natural Disaster Risk